Pookie-Cookie/263-CM-project/README.md

 ## Getting started

 Download and unzip a local copy of this repository.
-Find the folder cm_project_263_group_10.
 Open this in Visual Studio Code or similar Python IDE.

 Open and run main.py.